Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All personnel are trained on why and how to support breastfeeding/bodyfeeding and milk expression and on breastfeeding accommodations available to employees.
+- All personnel are provided with training on why and how to support breastfeeding, bodyfeeding, and milk expression, and on all lactation policies/accommodations available to employees

-- Employees have access to baby for direct breastfeeding/bodyfeeding in the workplace whenever possible.
+- Baby-at-work where employees have access to baby for direct breastfeeding/bodyfeeding in the workplace whenever possible

-- Two years of paid family leave is provided to both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent.
+- Two years of paid family leave is provided to birthing and non-birthing persons both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent